harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Because the release config includes all optimizations, this mode is also useful for testing the performance of your code.

 ## Configuring your compiler: Compiler extensions
 - The C++ standard defines rules about how programs should behave in specific circumstances.
 In most cases, compilers will follow these rules.
 However, many compilers implement their own changes to the language, often to enhance compatibility with other versions of the language, or for historical reasons.
-These compiler-specific behaviors are called **compiler extensions**.
+These compiler-specific behaviors are called <mark class="hltr-trippy">compiler extensions</mark>.
 - Programs using non-standard extensions generally will not compile on other compilers, and even if they do, they may not run correctly.
 - Be warned that compiler extensions are often enabled by default - this is not good for beginners.
 - Compiler extensions are never necessary; it's recommended to turn them off.